Mediterranean Turkey, Turkey: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Be sure to pick the correct kind.
-A lot of adapters currently available are simply plugs and require your electronics to change the voltage themselves.
-If yours can't do that they could get fried.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types C and F. Ensure that you pick the right kind.
+Many adapters on sale are simply plug changers and expect your devices to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should be appropriate for most countries.

 Luggage scale to avoid fees